Kikuyu people: Religious and cultural discord

 In April 2018, the Presbyterian Church of East Africa made a resolution to prohibit its members from the Kikuyu cultural rite known as Mburi cia Kiama and this triggered disturbances among devotees in the region of Mount Kenya.
 The Mburi cia Kiama entails the slaughtering of goats and advising men on how to become respected elders.
 When this process is over, they join different kiamas (groups).
 It is in these groups that they are given advice on issues like marriage, the Kikuyu culture and community responsibilities.
 Members of the church were given the ultimatum to renounce the cultural practice or to leave the church's fold.

+Marriage

+Engaged Kikuyu couples must first participate in a dowry and pre-marriage custom called Ruracio (natively written as Rũracio).
+The traditional ceremony includes negotiating the bride price and the fiancé identifying and selecting his fiancée from a group of disguised women.